timgit/pg-boss/docs/configuration.md

 ### Maintenance options

 Maintenance operations include checking active jobs for expiration, archiving completed jobs from the primary job table, and deleting archived jobs from the archive table.

 * **noSupervisor**, bool, default undefined

   If this is set to true, maintenance and monitoring operations will not be started during a `start()` after the schema is created.
 This is an advanced use case, as bypassing maintenance operations is not something you would want to do under normal circumstances.

+#### Archive completed jobs

 * **archiveIntervalSeconds**, int